 Malaysia Airlines are very inconsistent airline, with wildly varying levels of service and cleanliness.
 Some aircraft and lounges are great, with Malaysia Airlines reviews often highlighting the food on board, however we at Airreview believe others are distinctly second rate.

-Certainly, Malaysia Airlines is undergoing a huge process of change, and is very different to a few years ago, following a disastrous year when two of their 777s crashed killing all passengers on board.
+Malaysia Airlines, formerly known as Malaysian Airline System, is undergoing a huge process of change, and is very different to a few years ago, following a disastrous year when two of their 777s crashed killing all passengers on board.
 The recovery process involves axing many routes, laying off thousands of staff, and removing frills.
 However, there are new aircraft, better meals and a new business class seat, so some of the changes are most certainly positive.

 Malaysia Airlines Business Class Seat